impossible98/nest-docs/docs/fundamentals/custom-providers.md

 ## Non-class-based provider tokens

 So far, we've used class names as our provider tokens (the value of the `provide` property in a provider listed in the `providers` array).
 This is matched by the standard pattern used with [constructor based injection](https://docs.nestjs.com/providers#dependency-injection), where the token is also a class name.
-(Refer back to <a href="/fundamentals/custom-providers#di-fundamentals">DI Fundamentals</a> for a refresher on tokens if this concept isn't entirely clear).
+(Refer back to [DI Fundamentals](#di-fundamentals) for a refresher on tokens if this concept isn't entirely clear).
 Sometimes, we may want the flexibility to use strings or symbols as the DI token.
 For example:

 ```ts
 import { connection } from './connection';